culshaw/srcset/README.md

 	&lt;img src="spacer.gif" srcset="mobile-image.gif 1x, larger-image.gif 2x, even-larger-image.gif 3x"&gt;
 </pre>

+The script also has a future-proof test to check whether srcset is supported out of the box.
+If so it halts execution.

 Support
 ======
 - This script is provided as-is but I can try and help where possible :)
 - Please dig into the code in `srcset-polyfill.js` and see if there are any optimisations you can make, please feel free to make a pull req.